| | |

 Dutch people often eat cheese on social occasions or in pubs, where the cheese is cut into bite-sized chunks and served as a nibble.

-Third, Dutch cheese is quite useful for cooking: it melts nicely, more like Monterey Jack than cheddar.
+Third, Dutch cheese is quite useful for cooking: the younger varieties melt nicely, more like Monterey Jack than cheddar.
 If you’re going to use it for cooking, don’t go riper than belegen.
 The older cheeses are stronger tasting but don’t melt readily like the younger cheeses do.

 If Dutch food culture interests you, read this overview of eating in the Netherlands, which I can say, from my 25 years in the Netherlands, is completely correct, except that I would argue that good erwtensoep (thick pea soup) is definitely worth eating, especially on a cold winter’s day!